 There are so many other smaller things that people have assumed from the “dirtiness” of Arabs to riding camels.
 It’s difficult to hear how little knowledge many people have of this part of the world.
-It also makes me sad that there is such fear and hostility in most people towards Arabs.
-Education is the only way to start changing attitudes!
+It also makes me sad that there is such fear and hostility in most people towards Arabic people.

 More Relationship Posts

 Do you want access to all things MarocMama?
 Join our community of readers to get updates on new posts, inside information that won't go on the blog and so much more!